cjoakim/CosmosAIGraph/README.md

 See the [Azure Cosmos DB TV, Episode 95 Video](https://www.youtube.com/watch?v=0alvRmEgIpQ)

+Also see the **presentations** directory for the PowerPoint and PDF presentations.

 CosmosAIGraph (aka - CAIG) currently has these two reference implementations for use by our customers: